Megan Woods: In government: 2017–2023

 During the 2023 Labour Party Leadership Election following Jacinda Ardern's 19 January 2023 resignation, Woods was considered to be a prospective candidate among media outlets, with commentators noting Woods’ performance and competence under pressure in her portfolios.
 Newsroom national affairs editor, Sam Sachdeva, and senior political reporter, Marc Daalder, considered Woods a dark horse and a jack of all trades, however, Felix Desmarias of 1News considered Minister of Housing a challenging role to step into Prime Minister from.
 Woods would later confirm she would not run in the leadership election after initially not ruling in or out her candidacy.
 She would instead rise in cabinet and party rankings.

 On 3 August 2023, joined with Prime Minister Chris Hipkins, Woods opened Te Mātāwai, the largest public housing development delivered by the Sixth Labour Government.
 Featuring 276 apartments across three towers, the complex delivered by Kāinga Ora mixes private market rentals and public housing.
 Speaking on the combined public/private housing, which was a first at a Kāinga Ora development, Woods said the intent was to ensure a “diverse and mixed community”.

 During the 2023 general election campaign, Woods served as Labour's campaign chairperson for a second time.
-In early June 2023, she attracted media attention after publishing a Twitter post likening the opposition National Party's proposal to bring back the NZ$5 prescription fee to the dsytopian novel and TV show The Handmaid's Tale.
+In early June 2023, she attracted media attention after publishing a Twitter post likening the opposition National Party's proposal to bring back the NZ$5 prescription fee to the dystopian novel and TV show The Handmaid's Tale.
 In response, National's deputy leader Willis stated she was offended by Woods' post and accused the Labour Government of "going into the gutter" and making "ridiculous, baseless attacks."

 By the conclusion of the Sixth Labour Government following the 2023 general election Woods had held eleven ministerial positions and one associate ministerial role.
 Woods gained a reputation as a fixer and member of Labour's Kitchen Cabinet, with National's Judith Collins saying of Woods that she is “not at all incapable-she is capable”.
 She would retain the seat of Wigram at the 2023 general election and remain on Labour's front bench.